blalond/send-and-archive/TESTING.md

 **Steps:**
 1. Load the extension as described above
 2. Open the Browser Console: **Tools** → **Developer Tools** → **Browser Console** (`Ctrl+Shift+J`)
-3. Look for the message: "Send and Archive background script loaded"
+3. Look for the message: "Send and Archive background script loaded (v1.0.3)"

 **Expected Result:**
 - Extension loads without errors
-- Console shows successful loading message
+- Console shows successful loading message with version number

 ### Test 2: Toolbar Button (New Message)

 **Steps:**
 1. Click **"Write"** to compose a new message
 2. Look for the "Send and Archive" button in the compose window toolbar
-3. Click the button
+3. Try to click the button

 **Expected Result:**
-- Button is visible in the compose toolbar
+- Button is visible but **disabled** (grayed out) in the compose toolbar
-- Message is sent (if valid recipient/subject/body)
+- If somehow clicked, a notification appears: "This feature only works for replies and forwards, not new messages."
-- No archiving occurs (console should show "No original message to archive")
+- Console shows: "Not a reply/forward - aborting"

 ### Test 3: Toolbar Button (Reply)